Goal: To eliminate rabies in Laikipia County, Kenya by 2030

 Every year, approximately 2,000 Kenyans die of rabies, according to the World Health Organization.
 Rabies kills nearly 100 percent of infected humans and 86 percent of infected dogs.
 Over 98 percent of human rabies cases are caused by bites from infected dogs.
 Children are at highest risk because they interact the most with dogs.
 However, rabies is 100% preventable through vaccination.
 Mass vaccination of domestic dogs has been shown to be the most effective way to get rid of rabies in a particular population.

-For the 2019 Campaign, she will bring North American veterinary volunteers to help over two weekends, in the fall.
+For the Campaign, we bring North American veterinary volunteers to help over certain weekends, in the fall.
 American and Kenyan veterinarians, plus local volunteers will work together, forming friendships and building understanding through a shared goal.
 The days between vaccination clinics will include wildlife safaris and cultural programs.
 Laikipia County hosts some of the best Wildlife Conservancies, run by private owners, indigenous tribes, and research organizations.
 The largest ethnic group is the Maasai, who have preserved much of their colorful past, and welcome visitors to learn about their traditional way of life.

 While in Kenya, the veterinary volunteers will spend time in Nairobi, the capital of Kenya, visiting the David Sheldrick Wildlife Trust, the Giraffe Sanctuary, the Kenyan SPCA and other tourist sites.

-If you are interested in learning more about this project and ways to help, please contact Dr. Arlene Gardsbane via email at: firstname.lastname@example.org
+If you are interested in learning more about this project and ways to help, please contact Dr. Grace Watene via email at: email@example.com